CompiledAtBirth/pyCARPool/README.md

 # pyCARPool

-Repository that provides a custom class and methods to use the CARPool method from [Chartier et al. (2020)](https://arxiv.org/abs/2009.08970).
+Repository that provides a custom class and functions to use the CARPool method from [Chartier et al. (2020)](https://arxiv.org/abs/2009.08970).
-The examples repository
+The 'examples/' repository contains scripts allowing to reproduce results from the paper.

 ## Requirements